-Production Systems revenue of \$5.8 billion increased 29% year on year mainly due to the acquisition of the Aker subsea business.
-Excluding the effects of the Aker subsea acquisition, revenue grew 8% year on year driven by a 13% increase in international sales.
-Organic year-on-year growth was led by strong international sales of artificial lift, surface production systems, and completions.
+Production Systems revenue of \$5.8 billion \$8.9 billion increased 29% 30% year on year mainly due to the acquisition of the Aker subsea business.
+Excluding the effects of the Aker subsea acquisition, revenue grew by 8% year on year driven by a 13% increase in international sales.
+Organic year-on-year growth was led by strong international sales of artificial lift, surface production systems, and completions across the portfolio.

-Production Systems pretax operating margin of 15% expanded 425 bps year on year driven by a favorable activity mix, execution efficiency, and conversion of improved-price backlog.
+Production Systems pretax operating margin of 15%^{16%} expanded 425 bps year on year driven by a favorable activity mix, execution efficiency, and conversion of improved-price backlog.